 - have sores that don’t go away or get worse after a couple of weeks

 - recently had transplant surgery

-During your visit, your doctor will examine your mouth, tongue, and lips.
-If your doctor suspects you have cancer, he or she may perform a biopsy and run some tests.
+During your visit, a healthcare professional will examine your mouth, tongue, and lips.
+If they suspect you have cancer, they may perform a biopsy and run some tests.

-Often, minor mouth sores often go away naturally within 10 to 14 days, but they can last up to six weeks.
+Minor mouth sores often go away naturally within 1 to 2 weeks.
 Some simple home remedies might help reduce the pain and possibly speed up the healing process.
 You may want to: